-Coffee shops continue to pop up all over the country.
+Coffee shops continue to pop up all over the country, and they cater to a wide range of people of all ages.
 Whether you live in a big city, small town, or somewhere in between, you probably have at least one coffee shop near your home and office.

-Coffee shops are great places to meet friends for a light refreshment and friendly conversion.
+Coffee shops are great places to meet friends for a cup of their favorite brew and friendly conversion.
 They’re also the ideal location for a first date because you can get to know someone in a friendly environment, not spend too much money, and see how the other person reacts to others.

 Many coffee shops provide internet access, making them the ideal place to conduct business.
 When you walk into almost any coffee shop during the workweek, you’re likely to see folks with their laptops and other office gear or a couple of people conducting an interview.
 You may also see writers, artists, and other creative folks working on their latest project.

 Coffee Shop Etiquette Tips

 When you visit a coffee shop, you need to be mindful of others and show respect for their time and space.
 Here are some tips on what to do or not do:

 - Don’t expect a free workspace.
 Don’t be one of those people who take up space in a coffee shop without buying something.
 That would be like moving into an apartment and not paying rent.
 Remember that tables in a coffee shop are for paying customers, so make a purchase before you get too comfortable.

 - Don’t spread out.
 If you are alone, choose a small table so others who come in with pairs or groups will have the space they need.
 Most coffee shops are fine with having you do some work as long as you don’t try to take over the place.